fndvit/covid-vaccination-tracker/README.md

 To do:

 - [x] Transform data (to visualize it)
-- [ ] Combine it with population data by age groups
 - [x] Visualize it —obviously
 - [x] Export data in multiple reusable formats
+- [ ] Combine it with population data by age groups
+- [ ] Add Github Action to generate data daily
+- [ ] Calculate expected dates based on the current progress of the rollout (methodology and implementation)

 *(We'll add a more detailed 'to do' later ...)*